trilogy-group/screensense-ai/docs/custom-assistants-implementation-plan.md

 ## Next Steps

-Begin with Phase 1 implementation focusing on user authentication and basic marketplace functionality, followed by Phase 2 to migrate existing assistants and establish robust testing and logging.
-Phase 3 will enhance tool support before implementing monetization for built-in assistants in Phase 4.
+Begin with Phase 1 implementation focusing on core infrastructure, user authentication, and initial MCP tool integration for built-in assistants, followed by Phase 2 to implement the marketplace, migrate existing assistants, and establish robust testing and logging.